v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

 where :math:`s \in \mathbb{N}_0` denotes the level and :math:`\mathbf{c}_{\mathcal{A}, 0}:= \mathbf{x}`
 is the original input signal.
 Each decomposition step halves the size of the coefficients as a downsampling is applied on each level.
-The 1d FWT is imlemented in :py:meth:`ptwt.conv_transform.wavedec`.
+The 1d FWT is imlemented in :py:meth:`ptwt.wavedec`.
-:py:meth:`ptwt.conv_transform.waverec` provides the inverse functionality visible on the righthand side of :numref:`fig-fwt`.
+:py:meth:`ptwt.waverec` provides the inverse functionality visible on the righthand side of :numref:`fig-fwt`.

 The **Wavelet Packet Transform (WPT)** additionally expands the high-frequency part of the tree.